Kaungmyatkyaw2/pair-dev/README.md

 - **PostgreSQL**: PostgreSQL serves as the database management system, offering a secure and scalable solution for storing and managing project data.

 - **Stream.io for Real-Time Video and Text Chat**: Integrating Stream.io adds powerful real-time communication features to PairDev, including video and text chat functionalities, fostering seamless collaboration among developers.

+- **NextAuth for Authentication**: NextAuth is integrated for secure authentication, ensuring that users can access PairDev's features with ease while maintaining security standards.

 - **Shadcn and Tailwind for Styling**: Styling is accomplished using Shadcn and Tailwind, ensuring a visually appealing and user-friendly interface for an enhanced user experience.